c---/Xiaomi-Dafang-Tools/README.md

 When checking this project out of git make sure to use `--recurse-submodules`.

 Each tool has a build script usually named `<tool>.build.sh`.
-Just change directory to the tool you want to build then run the config script for it.
+Just change directory to the tool you want to build then run the build script for it.
 This sets up and builds using the original [DaFang Hacks](https://github.com/Dafang-Hacks/Main) MIPS Ingenic build tools.

 libvpx and x264 need to be built prior to building ffmpeg. openssl needs to be built prior to building openvpn.